manuelvicnt/manuelvicnt.github.io/_posts/2021-03-26-coroutines-addrepeatingjob.md

 ---

-Use the `LifecycleOwner.addRepeatingJob`, `suspend Lifecycle.repeatOnLifecycle` or `Flow.flowWithLifecycle` APIs to safely collect flows from the UI layer in Android.
+Use the `Lifecycle.repeatOnLifecycle` or `Flow.flowWithLifecycle` APIs to safely collect flows from the UI layer in Android.